Object Detection in 20 Years: A Survey: Speed-Up of Detection

 \subsubsection{Bottle-neck Design}

 A bottleneck layer in a neural network contains few nodes compared to the previous layers.
-It can be used to learning efficient data encodings of the input with reduced dimensionality, which has been commonly used in deep autoencoders \cite{Science06-ReduDims}.
-In recent years, the bottle-neck design has been widely used for designing lightweight networks \cite{ICLR18-Pelee, ICLR17-Squeezenet, CVPR17-Squeezedet, CVPR18-LightHead, CVPR16-HyperNet}.
-Among these methods, one common approach is to compress the input layer of a detector to reduce the amount of computation from the very beginning of the detection pipeline \cite{ICLR18-Pelee, ICLR17-Squeezenet, CVPR17-Squeezedet}.
-Another approach is to compress the output of the detection engine to make the feature map thinner, so as to make it more efficient for subsequent detection stages \cite{CVPR18-LightHead, CVPR16-HyperNet}.
+In recent years, the bottle-neck design has been widely used for designing lightweight networks \cite{NIPS2018_7466, ICLR17-Squeezenet, CVPR17-Squeezedet, CVPR18-LightHead, CVPR16-HyperNet}.
+Among these methods, the input layer of a detector can be compressed to reduce the amount of computation from the very beginning of the detection \cite{NIPS2018_7466, ICLR17-Squeezenet, CVPR17-Squeezedet}.
+One can also compress the feature map to make it thinner, so that to speed up subsequent detection \cite{CVPR18-LightHead, CVPR16-HyperNet}.